RedHatInsights/mocks/README.md

 Mock services for testing cloud.redhat.com applications

+Many thanks to @jctanner who laid a lot of the groundwork for this in https://github.com/jctanner/aa-hacking/

 This is project offers a solution for mocking out certain service dependencies such as BOP, RBAC, entitlements, and SSO.

 It relies on two pieces: